 The theme is high-end and luxury, although the prices will be generally the same as Lotte Department store across the road.
 There is a luxury brand wing though, where items have the usual sky high price tag.
 There is also an aquarium to entertain the kids.

-Lotte World Area – Jamsil station (잠실역) line 2 (green) and line 8 (pink) exit 3 or 4 to Lotte World and Lotte Department Store; exit 1 or 2 to Lotte World Tower & Mall; exit 2 or 3 to Seokcheon Lake.
+How to get to Lotte World Area – Jamsil station (잠실역) line 2 (green) and line 8 (pink) exit 3 or 4 to Lotte World and Lotte Department Store; exit 1 or 2 to Lotte World Tower & Mall; exit 2 or 3 to Seokcheon Lake.

 Ride a tandem bike around Olympic Park